-Before taking his position at the Minneapolis Fed and his speechwriting role in University of Minnesota President Eric Kaler’s office, Weiner was an award-winning reporter and writer based in St. Paul, Minnesota.
-He specialized in sports business, off-the-field sports issues, and Minnesota politics.
-Weiner covered every Winter and Summer Olympics between 1984 and 2010.
+Before taking my position at the Minneapolis Fed and the speechwriting role in University of Minnesota President Eric Kaler’s office, I was an award-winning reporter and writer based in St. Paul, Minnesota.
+I specialized in sports business, off-the-field sports issues, and Minnesota politics.
+I covered every Winter and Summer Olympics between 1984 and 2010.

-Weiner is the co-author of the forthcoming book, Professor Berman: The Last Lecture of Minnesota’s Greatest Public Historian, which is the memoir of the late University of Minnesota scholar Hy Berman.
+I helped compile the forthcoming book, Professor Berman: The Last Lecture of Minnesota’s Greatest Public Historian.
+It’s the memoir of the late University of Minnesota scholar Hy Berman.
 It will be published in the fall of 2019.

-In 2008-09, he covered the Al Franken-Norm Coleman U.S. Senate recount for MinnPost.
-This opened a new area of reporting and expertise for Weiner, who was honored with the Frank Premack Award, Minnesota’s most prestigious journalism recognition.
+In 2008-09, I covered the Al Franken-Norm Coleman U.S. Senate recount for MinnPost.
+For that reporting, I was honored with the Frank Premack Award, Minnesota’s most prestigious journalism recognition.

-In 2004-05, he was a Policy Fellow at the University of Minnesota’s Humphrey School of Public Affairs, and from 2005-2007 was an adjunct journalism professor at the University of Minnesota.
+In 2004-05, I was a Policy Fellow at the University of Minnesota’s Humphrey School of Public Affairs, and from 2005-2007 was an adjunct journalism professor at the University of Minnesota.

-In 2000, he authored the book, Stadium Games: Fifty Years of Big League Greed and Bush League Boondoggles.
-For more than two decades, Weiner was the sports business reporter for the Star Tribune of Minneapolis, covering repeated arena and stadium finance debates.
+In 2000, I authored the book, Stadium Games: Fifty Years of Big League Greed and Bush League Boondoggles.
+That was one product of my nearly two decades as the sports business reporter for the Star Tribune of Minneapolis, covering repeated arena and stadium finance debates.

-Weiner attended Oberlin College where he studied under sports sociologist Jack Scott.
-He graduated from Temple University.
+I attended Oberlin College where I studied under sports sociologist Jack Scott.
+I graduated from Temple University in 1975.

-He is married to Ann Juergens, a professor at Mitchell Hamline School of Law in St. Paul.
-They have two sons.
+We have two sons.
 Henry is a lawyer with the Godfrey & Kahn firm in Milwaukee.
 He’s married to Allison (Hill) Weiner, a speech pathologist in the Milwaukee Public Schools.
-(Henry and Alli have a son, August, born on February 7, 2018.)
+(Henry and Alli have a son — our first grandchild — August, born on February 7, 2018.)
 Son Nate is an internal medicine resident at Kaiser Permanente Oakland Medical Center in Oakland, California, and a Master of Public Health student at the University of California, Berkeley.
 His partner is Glafira (Glasha) Marcon.